 Regular English nouns form plurals by simply adding s to the end (and yes, it is required).

 Some words, however, cause trouble.
-There's a general discussion in Writer's Reference §P7, and the computer's spelling checker will help you with these.
+The computer’s spelling checker will help you with these.
 (So will a dictionary.)

 The computer cannot read your mind, however, and if you don’t specify plural, some grammar checkers will not force the issue.
 You just have to know how many you are talking about: